miguelgr/image-describer/README.md

   - API Service: **Django**:  Is "The web framework for perfectionists with deadlines" + **WSGI** server.

-    :note: Due the simplicity of the API another lightweight framework could be used but Django fairly reduces the amount of boilerplate and configuration.
+    :warning:    Due the simplicity of the API another lightweight framework could be used but Django fairly reduces the amount of boilerplate and configuration for redis and celery, pus gives a lot of extensibility for the future.

     - Django REST framework gives flexibility on creating specific API views with extra capabilities (rate limiting, throttling, caching decorators ...) **YAGNI** ?